FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_Tablet_Remote.md

 ## Setting up OSC targets

-The simple step to use it with _SPAT Revolution_ is to configure (one time) your OSC Targets, in this case, SPAT Revolution.
+The simple step to use it with _SPAT Revolution_ is to configure (one time) your OSC Targets, in this case, _SPAT Revolution_.
 To configure the OSC address and port in Lemur, click on the wheel on the right top, then on “More Settings”.

 ![image(2)](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/LemurOSCSettings.png)